Iterative convergence in phase-field brittle fracture computations: exact line search is all you need: Putting the method through its paces: the Brazilian test

 The number of necessary Newton iterations is also directly related to the evolution of the fields: Newton's method needs up to $676$ iterations for the mechanical problem in the $18$th alternate minimization loop, while this number quickly drops to around $40$ between staggered iterations $50$ and $200$, around $10$ between iterations $200$ and $550$, and mostly between one and three afterwards.
+While these numbers may seem excessively large, we believe they are reasonable due to several factors.
+First, they mostly occur around the time when the crack first spans the whole specimen diameter, implying a full loss of load-bearing capacity.
+Accordingly, the initial guess of Newton's method is very far from the solution.
+Secondly, the active and inactive sets of the reduced space strategy, $\mathcal{A}^{i,k}$ and $\mathcal{I}^{i,k}$, may significantly change among iterations based on the deformation state.
+This is further complicated by the overlap of the region where the specimen is contact with the loading platens and the region where the crack appears.
+Further, during the staggered iterations with a large number of Newton iterations in the mechanical problem, the phase field transitions from a diffuse pattern (i.e., very large regions of significantly reduced stiffness) to a localized crack.
+A different initialization strategy or the adoption of a quasi-Newton method might be beneficial, however further investigations would be needed to guarantee that no energy barriers are crossed and to study the implications for an exact line search.
 The damage problem instead needs at most $10$ iterations to converge when there are large changes in the phase-field state in the beginning, and at most three iterations after staggered iteration $250$.
 This example clearly shows that stopping the alternate minimization after the first staggered iteration, as suggested in \cite{miehe2010thermodynamically,chafia_massively_2025}, would not lead to accurate results.

 Most of the computational time is spent in the Newton iterations of the mechanical problem ($17\,985$ in total for this time step).
 As concluded in Section~\ref{sec:assessment}, the exact line search needs a smaller total number of Newton iterations in comparison to other line searches, which plays an important role for large computations.
-In this case, for load step $888$, the line search for the mechanical problem amounts to ca. $6.9$~\% (at this stage $5.3$~\% for the $350\,166$ displacement field residual assemblies), and the linear solves to ca. $92.6$~\% of the total computational time.
+In this case, for load step $888$, the line search for the mechanical problem amounts to ca. $6.9$~\% of the total computational time (at this stage $5.3$~\% for the $350\,166$ displacement field residual assemblies), and the linear solves to ca. $92.6$~\%.